ShengT-Jin/meteor-example-fullcalendar/index.md

 * Displaying a calendar using the [Meteor fullcalendar package](https://atmospherejs.com/fullcalendar/fullcalendar).
 * Displaying forms using the [Semantic UI form classes](http://semantic-ui.com/collections/form.html).
 * Displaying modals rendered from a BlazeJS template using the [Semantic UI modal classes](http://semantic-ui.com/modules/modal.html).
-* Validating form data upon submission using [Meteor Simple Schema](https://github.com/aldeed/meteor-simple-schema).
+* Validating form data upon submission using [Simple Schema](https://github.com/aldeed/node-simple-schema).
 * Conditional display of page content using Reactive Dictionaries.
 * Inserting new documents into a MongoDB collection.